redrillhq/redrill/dev/README.md

-The same `drill.sh` works against a real Nextcloud AIO repo: run it with a read-only key, outside the AIO backup window, let path discovery find `config.php` and the DB dump, and override the asserts for your own data:
+The same `drill.sh` works against a real Nextcloud AIO repo: run it with a read-only key, outside the AIO backup window, let path discovery find `config.php` and the DB dump, and override the asserts for custom data:

 ```sh
 BORG_REPO="ssh://backup@nas.lan/./borg/nextcloud-aio" \